-This course might be a chance to decide if you want to commit to more extensive opportunities like coop or internship.
+This course might be a chance to decide if you want to commit to more extensive opportunities like a co-op internship.

 UNIV 304 will give you the chance to learn more about how your degree skills can transfer to the work world.
 Explore the career options open to you once you graduate!

 A great WIL opportunity will help you explore and understand competencies usually acquired from a professional context like leadership skills, time management, teamwork, communication, adaptability and problem-solving.
 A good WIL placement will help you develop course-based goals in the aforementioned skills.